 Steps in a Criminal Court Appearance in Pomona Courthouse

 I thought it might be interesting and maybe helpful if I kind of gave you a step-by-step if you or a loved one has a criminal appearance in the Pomona court — kind of how things go down step-by-step.
 That way, you kind of have a little walk through before you go to court.
-Our California criminal defense attorneys are providing an overview below.

 Sometimes people can be very nervous going to court not really knowing what’s going to happen.
 So, I can give you a little walk-through and obviously give you an idea from an attorney’s perspective, some of the things to look out for and you probably want to hire an attorney and let that attorney guide you through it.